Bolivian Ram Cichlid Care Guide for Beginners

 Spawning Behavior

-Parents guard eggs and fry aggressively but briefly.
-They usually resume peaceful behavior once fry are free-swimming.
+Parents guard eggs and fry briefly, then return to peaceful behavior once fry are free-swimming.

-From experience: They are excellent parents and often succeed without intervention.
+They are among the better dwarf cichlid parents and often succeed without intervention.

 Raising Fry